tsykoduk/HCRailsDemo/README.md

  * tickersymbol
  * website

 You will also need to point the External ID for upserts in Connect to `external_id__c`.
+If you do not have an external id field called `external_id__c` you will need to create one in your org.
+You need to insure that it's a text field and it's set up as an external id.

 After your first sync, your Postgres table should look like this (use `\d salesforce.account` in `heroku pg:psql` to view it)